Faculty & Staff

 - Consult with the Counseling Center to share your concerns and discuss possible ways to talk with the student.

-- Share your concern with the Office of the Dean of Student Life.
+- Share your concern with the Office of the Dean of Student Life or the Director of Student Affairs at your school.
 They may have other concerns about the student and they are often in a position to intervene.

 Students in severe distress exhibit behaviors that signify an obvious crisis that necessitates immediate intervention and referral for professional help.